 - Key exchange

-Be sure to are familiar with the cancellation policy before reserving.
-You'll probably be offered trip insurance.
-Trip insurance safeguards the renter against emergencies and weather events, It provides reassurance should disaster strike.
+Ensure that you be aware of the cancellation policy before booking.
+You will likely be offered trip insurance.
+Trip insurance shields the renter against emergencies and weather events, It gives comfort should disaster strike.

-Be sure you get the property manager's contact telephone number and entry/exit procedures for your rental.
-We recommend saving the contact's information in your smart phone and wallet.
+Make sure that you get the property manager's contact phone number and entry/exit procedures for your rental property.
+We suggest keeping the contact's information in your cell phone and wallet.

 During your Stay

 - Enjoy your stay!
-Make sure to protect the owner (and your things!) by keeping the rental home locked up when you are away, exactly like you would at home.
+Make certain to protect the property owner (and your things!) by keeping the vacation home locked up while you are away, exactly like you would at home.

-- Be sure to walk through the rental home one last time and look for property damage.
-If possible, do this walk-out review with the property manager present.
-If the property manager is not available, you'll want to take photos of the property to record its condition.
+- Be sure to walk through the rental one last time and look for damages.
+We advise walking through with the rental manager whenever possible (this may not be possible)..
+If the property manager is not available, make sure to take photos of the property to record its condition.

-- How do you feel about your choice?
-Many rental home management companies and rental home sites make it easy for travellers to give feedback.
-If your vacation rental and/or property manager was great, they will appreciate your compliments.
-If something was wrong and they did not fix it in a practical manner, or if the rental wasn't as described, you may want to make it a point in your feedback.
+- How was your getaway?
+Most vacation rental websites seek comments after your stay is complete.
+Rental owners and rental managers will appreciate your positive recommendations.
+If something went wrong and they failed to fix it in a practical manner, or if the rental wasn't as described, you should make it a point in your critique.

-Hold a vacation recap meeting with your travel companions.
-Did they enjoy their vacation?
-Hopefully everything turned out to be wonderful and you are excited to re-book the property for next season.
-Maybe the rental was not ideal, and you'll better recognize how to perfect your search for the next trip.
+Did they love their rental?
+If everything was outstanding, next year's vacation planning will be simple and easy.
+Maybe the rental was not ideal, and you'll better understand how to filter your search for the next trip.